velartrill/velartrill.github.io/orig/conspirators.md

 I'm fond of Uptown, I'll admit.
 It's unlike the pitiful dockside slums where the petty laborers eat and shit and fuck and not much else, but lacks the soulless, sterile hauteur of the White Thorn District.
 It's got class *and* character -- and most important of all, rates just low enough that someone of my station can eke out a comfy living.

-"What did you do to make mister Hawthorn so fond of you?"
+"What did you do to make Master Hawthorn so fond of you?"
 Lena asks as we walk.
 I snort.

 "Nothing much.
 Took care of a few little pests for him and his.
 Broke a few kneecaps, shot a few people.
 That sort of thing."